 For most immature SMS implementations, safety goals and objectives almost always target safety reporting numbers.
 Similarly, many immature SMS implementations store reported safety issues in spreadsheets.
-Spreadsheets don't have the ability to communicate the status of organizational safety goals in real time.
+Spreadsheets don't have the ability to communicate the status of organizational safety goals in real-time.
 Furthermore, spreadsheets have inherent security considerations that reduce their utility in a larger organization.

 Sure, spreadsheets have their uses.
-However, storing safety report data should be reserved for a database and not a spreadsheet unless you are in a very small company and your are not under EASA jurisdiction.
+However, storing safety report data should be reserved for a database and not a spreadsheet unless you are in a very small company and you are not under EASA jurisdiction.

 An SMS database has the ability to securely store and retrieve data to display to a wider audience, which can then securely monitor organizational safety goals and objectives.
-An SMS database powers safety charts in real time and can display data based on the user's permissions.
+An SMS database powers safety charts in real-time and can display data based on the user's permissions.

 Quickly Monitor Safety Reporting Progress